-Students can log in to the Chromebook and all other digital content using their district-provided username and password.
-The student username is StudentID@nassau.k12.fl.us and students can get their password from any of their teachers.
-Students may not share their passwords with anyone else.
+Students can log in to their laptop and all other digital content using their district-provided username and password.
+The student username is Students Can get their password from any of their teachers.
+Students should not share their passwords with anyone else.